-PWSRCAC has developed a bibliographic database of information on non-indigenous species of threat to Prince William Sound and the northern Gulf of Alaska.
+In 2008, PWSRCAC developed a bibliographic database of information on non-indigenous species of threat to Prince William Sound and the northern Gulf of Alaska.

 The database provides access to literature on the 15 non-indigenous aquatic species already found in tanker ballast water that is currently discharged into Prince William Sound.